Best Practices for handling Normalization

 It is a myth that Normalization in an inline mode is generally considered detrimental to performance.
 It does take the loader longer to run, but then you do not have a stack of CIs waiting in a batch job to run.

 The Atrium CMDB normalizes CI as they arrive.
 If you are manually creating CIs and have Normalization in inline mode, it does slow the performance but not to an extent that you will notice it.The overall performance is the same, it is just a matter of where you spend time whether to perform inline Normalization or to run a batch job for multiple CIs.

 If you are performing real time normalization, best practice is to run reconciliation in real time for which you should use the continuous mode, see Creating a continuous reconciliation job to create a continuous reconciliation job.

-When you are performing an initial load of CIs, you should not use inline Normalization mode.
+When you are performing an initial load of CIs, you should not use inline Normalization mode at dataset level.
 You should run a batch job.
-After the initial data load is complete, you can turn to inline Normalization mode.
+After the initial data load is complete, you can turn to inline Normalization for the selected Dataset.